domnantas/ham.guide/ARManual/radio-operating-ethics/general-operating.md

 - Do not send `...AR SK`.
 It does not make sense.
 You are saying _end of transmission + end of contact_.
 It is quite obvious the end of your contact is at the end of your transmission.
 You will quite often hear `...AR SK`, but the AR is redundant, so avoid using it.
 - If at the end of the QSO you also intend to close down your station, you should send: `...W1ZZZ DE G3ZZZ SK CL` (CL is a prosign meaning _closing_ or `closing down`).

-:::tip Typical CW QSO for the beginner
+::: tip Typical CW QSO for the beginner
 `QRL?`

 `QRL?`